 Powell Streetscape Project

 The Powell Streetscape Project is the result of over seven years of ‘tactical urbanism’, beginning with the installation of temporary aluminum parklets in May 2011, sponsored by Audi and designed by Hood Design Studio.
-These parklets were originally designed to last five years, and while still remaining, have passed their useful life; this project will replace them with permanent sidewalk extensions in 2021, ten years later.
+These parklets were originally designed to last five years, and while still remaining, have passed their useful life; this project will replace them with permanent sidewalk extensions ten years later.

 In November 2015, the SFMTA initiated the Powell Street Safety and Sidewalk Improvement Pilot, which introduced vehicle restrictions on Powell Street between Geary and Ellis streets to reduce traffic volumes – addressing safety concerns and reliability issues for the cable car system.
-Specifically, vehicular traffic was restricted from turning onto Powell Street for those two blocks to keep the roadway clear for cable cars and reduce the conflicts between turning vehicles and people in the crosswalks (access for passenger and commercial loading for fronting businesses and hotels remained).
+Specifically, thru vehicle traffic was restricted from turning onto Powell Street for those two blocks to keep the roadway clear for cable cars and reduce the conflicts between turning vehicles and people in the crosswalks (access for passenger and commercial loading for fronting businesses and hotels was retained).
 In July 2017, these vehicle restrictions were permanently legislated by the SFMTA Board of Directors following encouraging results from the pilot.
 Traffic volumes decreased on Powell Street roughly 60%, injury collisions within the project area dropped from 2-3 incidents per year to zero during the pilot, hazardous wear to the cable cars was reduced 23%, and turning movement volumes fell by 70 to 80%.